Expo/Crenshaw station

-Expo/Crenshaw station is a light rail station in the Los Angeles County Metro Rail system located in the Jefferson Park neighborhood of Los Angeles at the intersection of Crenshaw and Exposition Boulevards.
+Expo/Crenshaw station is a light rail station in the Los Angeles Metro Rail system located in the Jefferson Park neighborhood of Los Angeles at the intersection of Crenshaw and Exposition Boulevards.
 During construction, it was known as the Crenshaw station.
 The station is the transfer point between the E Line, which stops at two street-level platforms alongside Exposition Boulevard, and the K Line, which has its northern terminus at a single island platform under Crenshaw Boulevard.

 History

+E Line

 Originally little more than a stop marker on the Los Angeles and Independence Railroad and Pacific Electric interurban line, passenger service ended on September 30, 1953, with closure of the Santa Monica Air Line.
 It remained out of service and the station was eventually dismantled.
-A new station in its place opened on Saturday, April 28, 2012.

-E Line

-The new station at Exposition and Crenshaw Blvd, opened on Saturday, April 28, 2012, completely rebuilt for the service on the Expo Line (E Line).
+The new station at Exposition and Crenshaw Blvd, opened on Saturday, April 28, 2012, completely rebuilt for the service on the Expo Line (now known as the E Line).
 It opened during the completion of Phase I of the E Line from 7th Street/Metro Center to Culver City.
 Regular scheduled service commenced Monday, April 30, 2012.
 The station has near-side platforms.